What42Pizza/LooF/Documentation/Evaluator.md

 <br>

 - **newByteArray VALUE (int)**
-  - returns a new byte array with the length VALUE
+  - returns a new byte array with length VALUE

 <br>